Token Based Authentication in NetSuite. To do this:

 - Click I Agree on the SuiteCloud Terms of Service page.

 - Click Save.

-Then, go back to your payroll account and from the 'Business' menu, select 'Payroll Settings' and then select 'Journals':
+Then, go back to your payroll account

-You will be required to enter the following details:
+From here you need to enter the following details:

 Step 1: Netsuite/NetSuite OneWorld Account Id.
 You can locate your Account Id by navigating to Setup -> Integration -> Web Services Preferences (in NetSuite).
 The Account Id appears on the top left hand side of the screen.